angarsky/diveintopython/learn/classes/objects.md

 ## How to Print all Object Attributes

 To get attributes of an object in Python, you can use the built-in `dir` function.
-To `print` all the object attributes, you need to iterate over the output of the `dir` function and use the `getattr` function to get the values of the attributes.
+To print object attributes, you need to iterate over the output of the `dir` function and use the `getattr` function to get the values of the attributes.
 Here are two code examples:

 ```python
 class MyClass: